 - 1 clove garlic, finely chopped

-- 2 tbsp lemon juice See Note 3 and 4
+- 2 tablespoon lemon juice See Note 3 and 4

-- 1 tbsp fresh dill, finely chopped See Note 3
+- 1 tablespoon fresh dill, finely chopped See Note 3

 - sea salt and freshly ground black pepper to taste

 - pecorino cheese optional

 For accuracy, we recommend weighing your ingredients.
 This will produce the best results.

 - Put a large saucepan of water on the stove, and bring to the boil.

 - Prepare your ingredients:Flake your tuna into bite-size pieces if necessary.Zest and juice the lemon.
 Finely chop the dill and garlic.

 - Add a teaspoon of salt to the saucepan of boiling water and add your pasta, stirring regularly to ensure it does not stick together.Cook the pasta – check the cooking time on the packet, but test the pasta prior to that to make sure it is cooked to al dente.Whilst the pasta is cooking, prepare your sauce.

 - In a frying pan on a medium heat, melt the butter and add your finely chopped garlic.
 Stir for 1-2 minutes, being careful to not let the garlic burn;